Valeriooooh/Valeriooooh/README.md

 ### Hi there 👋

-I'm currently a Computer Science student at Instituto Superior de Tecnologias Avançadas.
+I'm currently a Computer Science student at ISCTE-IUL.

 Here are some topics I am interested in: